ruby/www.ruby-lang.org/en/installation/index.md

 [Blastwave][blastwave].
 Ruby 1.9.2p0 is also available at [Sunfreeware][sunfreeware], but this is outdated.
-Using the third party tools can get you the latest version of Ruby.

 To install Ruby on [OpenIndiana][openindiana], please use the [Image Packaging System (IPS)][opensolaris-pkg] client.